 before making further adjustments or additions to the soil.

 but they do need phosphorus and potassium to thrive, so unless your soil has been tested,

 it is a good idea to till in a good granular fertilizer with an N-P-K ratio of 10-20-10

 at a rate of 10 lbs. per 500 sq.ft.
 Mix generous amounts of compost, aged cow manure

 and other organic matter into the entire planting area as well.

 Be sure to remove any perennial weeds you encounter during preparation.

-you should add coarse builders sand,
+you should add coarse builders sand, or consider

-growing your Asparagus in a raised planting bed
+growing your Asparagus in a raised planting bed.

 Planting Asparagus Crowns